-1 Download the Agent Pack from the Symantec Operations Readiness Tools (SORT) site: https://sort.symantec.com/agents.
+Download the Agent Pack from the Symantec Operations Readiness Tools (SORT) site: https://sort.symantec.com/agents.

-You can download the complete Agent Pack tar file or the individual agent tar file.
+You can download the complete Agent Pack zip file or the individual agent zip file.

-- 2 Uncompress the file to a temporary location, say /tmp. - 3 If you downloaded the complete Agent Pack tar file, navigate to the directory containing the package for the platform running in your environment.
+- 3 Uncompress the file to a temporary location. - If you downloaded the complete Agent Pack zip file, navigate to the directory containing the package for the platform running in your environment.